You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What are Avocado Antioxidants?

-Avocados are a rich source of various antioxidants, including vitamins C and E, polyphenols, and carotenoids.
-These antioxidants have been shown to have numerous health benefits, including reducing inflammation, improving heart health, and protecting against certain cancers.
+Avocados are a rich source of various antioxidants, including polyphenols, carotenoids, and ascorbic acid.
+These compounds have been shown to have numerous health benefits, including reducing inflammation, improving cardiovascular health, and protecting against certain cancers.
+The unique combination of antioxidants in avocados has been attributed to their ability to scavenge free radicals, which can damage cells and contribute to chronic diseases.

 Frequently Asked Questions

-2. Will avocado antioxidants reduce the effectiveness of Lipitor?
+2. Q: Will Lipitor reduce the effectiveness of avocado antioxidants?

 DrugPatentWatch - Make Better Decisions